I’m going to share with you everything I know about YouTube marketing & optimization.

 Sometimes this might be to get people to visit an affiliate link or sometimes to follow you on a social network.

-I have prepared a video below that shows you my various calls to actions as well as the clickable links!
+I have prepared a video below that shows you my various calls to action as well as the clickable links!

 Creating Your Own Calls To Action